-This tour will be led by AARCH Executive Director Steven Engelhart and naturalist David Thomas-Train.
+This tour is led by AARCH Staff and naturalist David Thomas-Train.
 The tour begins at 9:30 AM and ends around 3:30 PM.

 Please note that this tour includes a short boat ride plus a four-mile interpretive hike over rough trails and difficult terrain.